oxctl/deployment-test-utils/README.md

  * Write a `playwright/.auth/user.json` into the consumer repo workspace.
  * Your deployment tests (browser projects e.g. `chromium`) then reuse this state via `storageState` .

 ⚠️ Note: In GitHub Actions this file is only created in the ephemeral job workspace and should be cleaned up automatically when the job ends.
-It should not be committed to source control so it is highly recommended that it is added to `.gitignore`.
+It should never be committed to source control so it is highly recommended that it is added to `.gitignore`.

 ⸻